underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 Tricks for cleaning your data in R
 ================

-**By [Christine Zhang](https://twitter.com/christinezhang) (ychristinezhang at gmail dot com)**<br> *Storytelling with Data Workshop at Boston University (June 6, 2017)*
+**By [Christine Zhang](https://twitter.com/christinezhang) (ychristinezhang at gmail dot com)**<br>
+*Storytelling with Data Workshop at Boston University (June 6, 2017)*
-<br><br> Data cleaning is a cumbersome task, and it can be hard to navigate in programming languages like R. When I was first learning R, I relied on familiar tools like Excel to clean my datasets before importing them into R to run statistical analyses.
+<br><br> Data cleaning is a cumbersome task, and it can be hard to navigate in programming languages like R. When I was first learning R, I relied on familiar tools like Excel to clean my datasets before importing them into R to run analyses.
 This approach was often not ideal because it became hard to retrace my footsteps when I wanted to check my work.
 I always believed it would be better to have everything in one place, so I was motivated to learn how to clean my data in R.

 R is a powerful tool for data cleaning and analysis.
 By default, it leaves a trail of code that documents all the work you've done, which makes it extremely useful for creating reproducible workflows.

 **In this workshop, I'll show you some examples of real-life "messy" datasets, the problems they present for analysis in R, and the "tidy" solutions to these problems.**

-Underlying this workshop is [Hadley Wickham](https://twitter.com/hadleywickham)'s principle of Tidy Data, which you can read about [here](http://vita.had.co.nz/papers/tidy-data.html).
+Underlying this workshop is [Hadley Wickham](http://hadley.nz/)'s principle of Tidy Data, which you can read about [here](http://vita.had.co.nz/papers/tidy-data.html).

 ### 1. Finding and replacing non-numeric characters like `,` and `$`